 A grant will be issued following the submission of an electronic/digital copy of the findings prepared by a qualified person.
-Additional requirements for payment are found in the following section and in Part 5 of this Plan.

-- Section 4.1 General Eligibility Criteria shall apply to this program. - To be eligible for this program, the minimum number of proposed attainable dwelling units within a development shall be two. - A copy of the original invoice, indicating that the study consultants have been paid in full, shall be provided in support of payment of the grant.
-The grant payment will be calculated based on the lesser of the cost estimate provided, and the actual cost of the completion of the study.
+- Section 4.1 General Eligibility Criteria shall apply to this program. - 2.
+To be eligible for this program, the minimum number of proposed attainable dwelling units within a development shall be two. - 3.
+A copy of the original invoice, indicating that the study consultants have been paid in full, shall be provided in support of payment of the grant.
+The grant payment will be calculated based on the lesser of the cost estimate provided, and the actual cost of the completion of the study. - 4.
+Town staff will determine how much of the proposed work, if any, is eligible for funding under this

-4. Town staff will determine how much of the proposed work, if any, is eligible for funding under this Program.
+Program.
 The Town reserves the right to request further cost estimates or other information.